brown-ccv/ccv-website-hugo/README.md

 - **technical**: will check if the code meets standards
 - **content**: will check the content, proof read, etc

-### Understanding the branching system

-We use the GitFlow approach.
+### GitLab Flow:

 The main branches are:
-- `master`: this is the production branch.
-Changes to this branch can only be made using PRs from `release`.
-The production site is `https://ccv.brown.edu`.
-- `release`: this is the staging branch.
-Changes to this branch come from PRs from `develop`, `hotfix-*`, or `data-*` branches.
-PRs need to be reviewed and approved by a content reviewer and/or a technical reviewer.
-Staging site can be found at `https://datasci.brown.edu`.
+- `production`: this is the production branch.
+Changes to this branch come from PRs from `master`.
+PRs need to be reviewed and approved (mostly check the staging website).
+Only members of website-admin team can approve and merge PRs to production.
+Staging site can be found at `https://ccv.brown.edu`.
-- `develop`: development branch.
+- `master` (default): development/staging branch.
 Changes to this branch come from `topic` branches.
-Contributors should branch off `develop` to work on their changes that are not `hotfix` or `data`.
-A PR should be submitted to `develop`, add the appropriate label to the changes being proposed.
+Contributors should branch off `master` to work on their changes that are not `hotfix` or `data`.
+A PR should be submitted to `master`, add the appropriate label to the changes being proposed.
 Reviews are encouraged before merging.
 The topic branch will be deleted when merged.
-Development site is deployed to GH Pages: `https://brown-ccv.github.io/ccv-website`
+Development site is deployed to GH Pages: `https://datasci.brown.edu`

-#### GitFlow:

-Changes happen in topic branches.
+Changes happen in topic/feature branches.
 Topic branch names start with the type of the change `<change_type>-*` (see types below).
 If multiple changes are expected in the same branch, name the branch `updates-*` and add the labels corresponding to the change type in your PR.
-Support branches are created off `develop` (except for **hotfix** and **data** changes).
+Support branches are created off `master`.

-Once changes are done, a PR is submitted to `develop` with the corresponding labels, and a review is requested from one or two reviewers (depending on the type of change - content (sometimes) or technical (always)).
-If the reviewer fails to approve/request changes to the PR before the 21st of the month, the changes won't make into `release` and can be reassessed for the following release.
+Once changes are done, a PR is submitted to `master` with the corresponding labels, and a review is requested from one or two reviewers (depending on the type of change - content (sometimes) or technical (always)).

 A Slack channel `gh-ccv-website` is linked to this repository.
 Join that channel if you want to receive notifications when issues, PRs, and releases are created.

 #### Types of changes:

 - **Hotfix**: bugs/mistakes that must be addressed in production.
-There's no waiting period for hotfixes.
 - **Data**:  changes to files in the data folder.
-Includes **people** and **opportunities.** Changes (add/remove/update) to items in those sections are done directly in production without a waiting period.
+Includes **people** and **opportunities.** Changes (add/remove/update) to items in those sections.
 - **Content**: changes to content (in content folder).
-Content changes follow the release cycle.
 These changes happen in support branches `content-*`
     - **What's New:** this is a special case of content changes.
 All what's new items will be removed every month.
-New items can be added following the release cycle.
 - **Style**: basic style changes.
-Style changes follow the release cycle.
 These changes happen in support branches `style-*`
 - **New Feature**: major UI changes, new features, pages, new content, etc. New features follow the release cycle.
 These changes happen in support branches `feature-*` and require 2 content reviewers, one of whom must not have been close to the development/design of the feature.

 #### Conventional Commits